Category:

 What Is Jennette McCurdy's Net Worth?

 Jennette McCurdy is an American actress, country pop singer-songwriter, director, writer, and producer who has a net worth of $3.5 million.
-McCurdy is best known for her work on Nickelodeon, starring as Sam Puckett on "iCarly" (2007–2012) and "Sam & Cat" (2013–2014).
+Jenette McCurdy first rose to prominence as an actor on Nickelodeon, where she played the sharp-tongued Sam Puckett on "iCarly" from 2007 to 2012 and later headlined the spinoff "Sam & Cat" from 2013 to 2014.
+The role made her one of the most recognizable faces of late-2000s youth television, but it also cemented a public identity she increasingly resisted behind the scenes.

 Jennette McCurdy Salary